Keploy vs Antithesis

 Antithesis excels here by simulating entire distributed systems deterministically.
 It can find bugs related to network partitions, message ordering, and race conditions that traffic replay cannot reach.

 Engineering teams evaluating Antithesis alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Antithesis or comparing Antithesis and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).